King Charles's coronation: When is the bank holiday and where will it take place?

 George VI's own coronation took place five months after he became king (the date was already set for Edward VIII before he abdicated), but the five preceding monarchs all had to wait at least a year before their ceremony.

-What will happen at the coronation?
+What will happen during the coronation ceremony?

 Read more: Satellite images show scale of Queen's funeral as seen from space

 Taking the coronation oath, he will promise to rule according to law, to exercise justice with mercy and to maintain the Church of England.
-However, it is thought Charles may wish to make the ceremony more inclusive of other faiths.

 Does Charles's coronation have a codename?